 My clients have gained literary agents, landed major publishing deals, won awards, and hit Amazon bestseller lists.

 Today, through K. S. Writing, I offer editorial services for works of primarily fiction—specializing in literary fiction, “book club” fiction, women’s fiction, historical fiction, thrillers, mysteries, and romantic suspense, as well as YA (young adult) and middle grade novels.
 In addition, I offer wordsmithing and ghostwriting services.

 Fiction Editing Levels:

 Everyone needs a beta-reader—someone to examine the finished book as a whole.
 Are the characters believable?
 Does the story begin where it should?
 Does the plot work?
 Is it structured successfully?
 Is the point of view effective?
 Long before copyediting or line editing, before the final proof, projects can greatly benefit from the perspective of an unbiased reader—better yet when that unbiased reader is a professional editor.
 Manuscript Critiques produce a 10+ page analysis of your book, breaking down what is done well and what could be better.

-This heavy editing process is designed for a writer who isn’t looking for a developmental edit but who wants more than a line edit or proofread.
+This heavy editing process is designed for a writer who isn’t looking for a developmental edit but who wants significantly more than a line edit or proofread.
 A substantive edit involves an examination of clarity, logic, structure, and pacing, as well as plot, character, and setting development.
 But it also dives deep line-by-line, recording notes on word usage, tone, style, voice, and total writing strength.
 Commentary will be given on a page by page basis, and a multi-page project critique will also be included.